MartinCazares/Android_Studio_Debugger_Macro/README.md

         return names;
     }

-If you change your “Build Variants” back to “debug” you would have the code uncommented again exactly the same way it shows in the “Debug Area Declaration” example.
+If you change your “Build Variants” back to “debug” you would have the code uncommented again exactly the same way it shows in the “Debug Area Declaration Example".

 #Single Line of Log
 There are also scenarios where you might want to add one single log into your code, and for these cases we have a wrapper Log class (ASDebuggerMacroLog, get it from the example) that will be commented when you switch to release mode, so, instead of having something like this using Debug Areas: